altazietsman/zindi_rmb/README.md

 The latest cpi file from statsa will also be updated every month to contain the latest data.

 # Models
 All model classes tested can be found in the models directory.
 Note that not all models were used for the final submission, however they are still supplied for transparency.
-Models tested includes Holtwinters and Arima as well as Prophet and Varima models that included fuel data, currecy data, south african credit information and sabor metric.
+Models tested includes Holtwinters and Arima as well as Prophet and Varima models with fuel data, currecy data, south african credit information and sabor metric.

 # Repo structure
 - zindi rmd